gennadiy-gaysha/portfolio_project_2/README.md

 ### User Stories

-* As a player, I want that the game's website is simple to explore and use.
+ - As a player, I want the game's website to be simple to explore and use so that I can quickly find information about the game and start playing.

-* As a player, I wish for the game to be entertaining and captivating.
+ - As a player, I wish for the game to be entertaining and captivating so that I can enjoy my gaming experience and feel motivated to keep playing.

-* As a player, I would like to have effortless availability to the game rules.
+ - As a player, I would like to have effortless availability to the game rules so that I can easily reference them if needed and play the game with a clear understanding of the rules.

-* As a player, I expect the game controls to be readily accessible while playing.
+ - As a player, I expect the game controls to be readily accessible while playing so that I can easily control my game actions and respond quickly to changes in the game.

-* As a player, I wish the ability to retain my gained score history to compare it with my current rusult.
+ - As a player, I wish to retain my gained score history so that I can track my progress and compare my scores with other players.

-* As a player, I would like to play the game on various devices.
+ - As a player, I would like to play the game on various devices so that I can have the flexibility to play the game on my preferred device.

-* As a player, I want to experience lifelike sound effects to be realistic.
+ - As a player, I want to experience lifelike sound effects so that I can fully immerse myself in the game and enhance my overall gaming experience.

 ### Color Scheme